 A. It is unlawful to operate on the streets of this municipality any motor vehicle:

-(1) with a wheelbase, between two axles, of less than three feet seven inches; (66-7-405 NMSA 1978)
+(1) with a wheelbase, between two axles, of less than three feet seven inches;

+(2) with a motor displacement of less than forty-five (45) cubic centimeters; or

-(2) any motorcycle with less than a twenty-five (25) inch seat height measured from the ground to the lowest point on top of the seat cushion, without a rider.(*)
+(3) any motorcycle with less than a twenty-five (25) inch seat height measured from the ground to the lowest point on top of the seat cushion, without a rider.

 B. For the purpose of this section, wheelbase shall be measured upon a straight line from center to center of the vehicle axles.
 (66-7-405 NMSA 1978)